Bottles, jars and collectibles, oh my!

-Vendor Randy Taylor, of Chico, said there was a steady stream of visitors at the third annual Antique Bottle and Collectibles Show, held at the Sacramento Valley Museum Friday and Saturday.
+Vendor Randy Taylor, of Chico, said there was a steady stream of visitors at the third annual Antique Bottle and Collectibles Show held at the Sacramento Valley Museum in Williams on Friday and Saturday.

-Taylor, who specializes in fruit canning jars, said he used to search for bottles and other collectibles to brings to shows such as this by digging in the ground or rummaging through garbage, but after 40 years in the in the business, he now watches online auctions and even scouts out pieces at shows he attends as a seller.
+Taylor, who specializes in fruit canning jars, said he used to search for bottles and other collectibles to bring to shows such as this by digging in the ground or rummaging through garbage, but after 40 years in the business, he now watches online auctions and even scouts out pieces at shows he attends as a seller.

 Taylor said there are a handful of bottle and collectible shows up and down the west coast that he and several of the other sellers attend each year, with the exception of 2020.